Collaborative for Anti-Racism & Equity (CARE)

 Public Health Law Center

-The Public Health Law Center collaborates with partners to advance health equity and reduce and prevent chronic disease, with a focus on healthy food systems, physical activity, and commercial tobacco policies.
-We work with Tribal health leaders, federal agencies, national public health advocacy organizations, Tribal, state and local governments, planners, researchers, attorneys, community coalitions, and individuals working on public health issues to co-create healthier communities around the country.
+The Public Health Law Center collaborates with others to reduce and eliminate commercial tobacco, promote healthy food, support physical activity, pursue climate justice, and address other causes of chronic disease.
+We partner with Tribal health leaders, federal agencies, national health advocacy organizations, state and local governments, planners, researchers, attorneys, community coalitions, and individuals working on public health issues to create healthier communities around the country.

 Resources